-I’m interim pastor at Wake Cross Roads Baptist Church in Raleigh, North Carolina—a church Pam and I love enough that we’ve actually joined the church as members.
-I’ve been there since last August, and the Lord has been gracious to move us in the right direction as we prepare for our next pastor.
-In the meantime, though, I’m emphasizing our need to be more evangelistic.
+I served as an interim pastor at Wake Cross Roads Baptist Church in Raleigh, North Carolina—a church Pam and I loved enough that we actually joined the church as members.
+The Lord was gracious to move us in the right direction as we prepared for our next pastor.
+In the process, though, I emphasized our need to be more evangelistic.
 Maybe one of these reasons will encourage you to do the same for your church:

 1. If we really believe the gospel is good news, we’ll want to tell others.
 Evangelism will, in fact, be quite natural when we’re fascinated by Jesus (and, I so believe that truth that I wrote the book, Nobodies for Jesus, to make that point).